AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 audience: end-user
 title: Campaign Web user interface/client console capability matrix
 description: List of features supported in Campaign Web user interface
-hide: yes
-hidefromtoc: yes
 exl-id: 4bcac01f-be1d-497c-937d-0c82f0d6b17d
 ---
-# Campaign Web user interface/client console capability matrix {#capabilities-matrix}
+# Capability Matrix {#capabilities-matrix}

 Key Campaign capabilities are available in Campaign Web user interface.
 This interface was primary designed for marketers to plan, launch and measure their marketing campaigns.
 All capabilities are listed [in this page](../rn/whats-new.md).

 Campaign platform customization based on business and data needs, and connection to other systems are managed in the Campaign client console.
-As a consequence, some settings and features can only be accessed, created, or managed from Campaign Client Console.
+As a consequence, some settings and features can only be accessed, created, or managed from Campaign client console.
 Some will be available in a later update of Campaign Web user interface.

 <!--
 **Homepage**